johnathan-convertino-afrl/BEAR/src/README.md

   - apps    : Contains example applications
   - drivers : Contains drivers for devices on the system.
-  - util    : Contains librarys for items such as FAT16/32, SDCARD access, BITMAP reading, etc.
+  - util    : Contains librarys for items such as FAT16/32, SDCARD access, etc.
+  - zeb     : Contains Zero(stage) Embedded Boot(loader) for loading files into memory and then jumping to the needed execution point.